 Warning Cause/Remarks Corrective Action PURGE BILGE At least 1 gallon of water in bilge.
-Could create weight or Bilge pump - ON.
-If light remains on: Do not takeoff.
-SECURE WING/TAIL CG out of limits.
-Done or more sensors indicate unlocked.
+Bilge pump - ON.
+If light remains on: Could create weight or CG out of limits.
+1. Do not takeoff.
+SECURE WING/TAIL One or more sensors On ground: indicate unlocked.
+1. Do not takeoff.
 Does not identify affected sensor.
-On ground: 1.
-Do not takeoff.
-2. Confirm wings/tails arrected sensor. locked.
+Confirm wings/tails locked.
 In flight: 1.
 Minimize maneuvering.
-2. Land as soon as practical.
-LAND AIRCRAFT + FUEL PRESS Critically low or high fuel pressure.
-Land as soon as possible.
-LAND AIRCRAFT + ENGINE Critical engine compo- nent or sensor failure.
-Land as soon as possible.
-LAND AIRCRAFT Low voltage on main bus.
+Land as soon as practical.
+LAND AIRCRAFT Critically low or high fuel pressure.
+Land as soon as possible. + FUEL PRESS LAND AIRCRAFT Critical engine compo- nent or sensor failure.
+Land as soon as possible. + ENGINE LAND AIRCRAFT Low voltage on main bus.
 Turn off non-critical equipment. + ENGINE 2.
 If flying, ALT A failure.
 Land as soon as possible. + ALTERNATOR Consider lowering landing gear while battery still strong.